cegganesh84/cdp-azure-tools/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-1. This template is same as above except that it creates an extra bastion host with public ip address for Magic SSO purposes.
+1. This template is same as above, except, it creates an extra bastion host (Azure spot instance) with public ip address for Magic SSO purposes.
-2. For Magic SSO to work, run the following commands in two terminals.
+2. For Magic SSO to work, run the following commands in two separate terminals.
 Assumes Mac OS for chrome binary.
+3. The second command will open up a new chrome browser with socks proxy settings pointing to the tunnel set by the first command.
+4. You can login to CDP Public Cloud and can view links from the Datalake and Datahub clusters.

 ```shell script
 ssh -i adminPrivateKey -CND 1080 adminUsername@publicIpAddress